What time does each chamber meet during the week?

 Who can submit content to the Colorado Channel?

-Additional Content may be submitted only by State Policy-Making entities, including all three branches of state government and their respective offices, departments, divisions, comissions, and agencies.
-Content created by a third-party organization will only be considered if it is submitted in parternship with a Colorado State Policy-Making entity.
-More information about this can be found on the Colorado Channel - Submission Policy page.
+Content created by a third-party organization will only be considered if it is submitted in partnership with a Colorado State Policy-Making entity.
+More information about this can be found on the Colorado Channel – Submission Policy page.

 How can I financially support the channel?